vultr/vultr-csi/README.md

 # Kubernetes Cloud Storage Interface for Vultr

-The Vultr Cloud Storage Interface (csi) provides a fully supported experience of Vultr features in your Kubernetes cluster.
+The Vultr Cloud Storage Interface (CSI) provides a fully supported experience of Vultr features in your Kubernetes cluster.

 This project is currently in active development and is not feature complete.

 ## Development

-Go minimum version `1.12.0`
+Go minimum version `1.13.0`

 The `vultr-csi` uses go modules for its dependencies.